 A derma-roller is used in the process of derma rolling.
 It is a tool that has many tiny needles which, when rolled against your skin, create micro-injuries.
 With this, collagen and elastin production are sent into overdrive to compensate as it heals, which leave the skin tighter and plumper compared to before.
+Collagen is the most prevalent protein in the human body, it preserves the strength of connective tissue, including skin, muscles, tendons, cartilage, and bones.
 Also, you don’t need to worry because this process does not hurt.
 But it resurfaces the top layer of the skin by encouraging the natural healing process of the body.

 Derma Rolling for Stretch Marks Removal